selimchiki/AppleWatchFaces/readme.md

 ## TODO:
+- get rid of digital time from watch app ( from original tutorial )
 - fix warnings in IB
 - fix warnings in logs
-- add color for minute hand ( and subclass color picker controller )
 - add shapes / textures for backgrounds ( so we can have things like vinyl record )
 - save / load current setting on watch
 - save load list of watch faces